juansbeck/playinsert/README.md

 ## Features 🌟

-As Nestri navigates through its _experimental_ phase, we're in the process of crafting and testing a variety of features for you:
+As playinsert navigates through its _experimental_ phase, we're in the process of crafting and testing a variety of features for you:

 1. **🎮 Proton-GE Compatibility:** We utilize Proton-GE for running games, offering extensive game compatibility and ensuring you can play a wide variety of titles.

 2. **⚡ QUIC Protocol:** For input and video/audio transmission, we use QUIC via [MoQ][moq-github-url] to significantly reduce latency on variable networks, ensuring crisp visuals without sacrificing data or increasing latency.

-3. **🔗 Session IDs:** With a `SESSION_ID`, we seamlessly tie your game progress, achievements, and devices without the need for logging into [nestri.io][website-link].
+3. **🔗 Session IDs:** With a `SESSION_ID`, we seamlessly tie your game progress, achievements, and devices without the need for logging into [playinsert.app][website-link].
 Our public CDNs, currently located in Europe (eu-north-1) and the US (us-east-1), further reduce latency for friends playing together from afar.
 More locations are on the way!

 4. **🔄 Automatic Game Progress Sync:** Like Stadia's state share, we automatically sync your game progress based on the *.exe file you're running, allowing you to share your progress with friends via a link.